ghi-electronics/Docs/hardware/gadgeteer/fez-hydra.md

 > [!Tip]
 > First make sure you have bootloader v2 loaded.
 This needs to be done only once.

 To activate bootloader v2, hold the LDR0 (socket 3, pin 3) signal low while resetting the board.
+You can now load the firmware as explained on the [GHI Bootloader](../../software/loaders/ghi-bootloader.md) page.